tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.contrib.layers.embedding_column.md

     defined in `sparse_id_column` is ignored.
 *  <b>`dimension`</b>: An integer specifying dimension of the embedding.
 *  <b>`combiner`</b>: A string specifying how to reduce if there are multiple entries in a single row.
-Currently "mean", "sqrtn" and "sum" are supported.
-Each of this can be considered an example level normalization on the column:
+Currently "mean", "sqrtn" and "sum" are supported, with "mean" the default. "sqrtn" often achieves good accuracy, in particular with bag-of-words columns.
+Each of this can be thought as example level normalizations on the column:
       * "sum": do not normalize
       * "mean": do l1 normalization
       * "sqrtn": do l2 normalization